MiguelLoureiro98/controlib/README.md

 # Features

-WIP
+The package's main features and capabilities will be announced and listed here as soon as they are added.

 # Installation

 An empty version of the package will be published on PyPI soon.
-For subsequent releases, installation via pip and via git clone will both be supported.
+For subsequent releases, the package will be available for installation using pip and git.

 # Basic Usage

-WIP
+Once some basic functionality has been added to the package, a small tutorial on how to use it will be presented here.

 # Documentation

-WIP
+An official documentation website will be released soon.

+# Issues

+Coming soon...

 # Contributing

-WIP
+Coming soon...

 # About

-The package is currently under development.
+ControLib is currently being developed and maintained by Miguel Loureiro, a mechanical engineer who specialises in control systems, machine learning, and optimisation.